 The application property is a three storey L-shaped Victorian building, including a basement, which is located mid-way between the settlements of Ystrad and Gelli.
-Formerly a hotel, it is understood that the building was previously subdivided into four self-contained flats, but is now derelict.
+Formerly a hotel, it is understood that the building was previously subdivided into four self-contained flats, but is now in a significant state of dereliction.